AgentWorm: Self-Propagating Attacks Across LLM Agent Ecosystems: Problem Formulation

 \subsection{Attacker's Goal}

-The adversary seeks autonomous, self-propagating compromise across the OpenClaw ecosystem, starting from a single point of entry.
-An instance is considered infected if it satisfies three conditions corresponding to the worm lifecycle phases: \begin{enumerate} \item \textbf{Persistence.} The payload is written into the agent's core configuration file, within both the Session Startup section and the Group Chats trigger list, ensuring the compromise survives session termination and triggers propagation upon any subsequent action, reply, or tool execution visible in shared channels (\emph{dual-anchor} persistence). \item \textbf{Execution.} The persisted payload fires automatically at each session initialisation, as the framework loads all workspace files unconditionally into the system prompt. \item \textbf{Propagation.} The infected agent autonomously disseminates the complete payload during routine interactions in shared channels without further attacker intervention. \end{enumerate}
+The adversary seeks to compromise an agent ecosystem (e.g., take control of most agents in the system) through autonomous, self-propagating infection, starting from a single point of entry and leaving limited time for human intervention.
+An agent instance is considered infected if it satisfies three conditions corresponding to the worm lifecycle phases: \begin{enumerate} \item \textbf{Persistence.} The payload is written into the agent's core configuration file, within both the Session Startup section and the group chats trigger list, ensuring the compromise survives session termination and triggers propagation upon any subsequent action, reply, or tool execution visible in shared channels (\emph{dual-anchor} persistence). \item \textbf{Execution.} The persisted payload fires automatically at each session initialization, as the framework loads all workspace files unconditionally into the system prompt. \item \textbf{Propagation.} The infected agent autonomously disseminates the complete payload during routine interactions in shared channels without further attacker intervention, exposing newly encountered peers to the infection loop. \end{enumerate}